M/S Brahe will start cruises in Denmark in June 2015.

-More information in our site later during spring.
+More information in our site later.

 Cabins with window, double or single bed, toilet and shower.
 Cabins on deck 4.